markbarlow/180bpm/_drafts/blog-ideas.md

 socks do they make a difference; shoes - nimbus 16 and DS trainer 21 ok for neutral;

-# nimbus 16 adieu

-Farewell and adieu to you fair Nimbus trainees
-Viking burial

-<a href="https://en.wikipedia.org/wiki/Victor_Kiam">Victor Kiam</a>

-The asics Nimbus 16 were my first pair of 'proper' running shoes.
-Liked them so much I bought the company.
-Well I'm not quite at that level of wealth so for me it was a case of I liked them so much I bought two

-500 miles debunked.
-I was naturally suspicious that such a round number could only be the work of marketing departments.
-If it were 477 miles, or 618 miles, I might have bought it for a bit longer.
-This fine pair have done, to my reckoning, at least 1,000 miles and more likely closer to 1,500.
-They did my first ever half marathon, and most of my lunchtime runs for two and a half years.
-Yes, they're ugly, but this is a good case of not judging a book by its cover.
-I have become quite attached to them.

-* Sorry, I couldn't resist - to make it up to any sea shanty lovers, here's the legendary Robert Shaw as <a href="https://www.youtube.com/watch?v=yrpmv_zOa0k">Quint, singing the real lyrics</a>

 # pre-race chat
 Blog - swim in your own lane.
 One upmanship.
 Always someone faster.
 Talent training attitude priorities time mix.
 Not just competitors though .
 The oh conversation before Maidenhead half - he didn't want to hear that.
 Neither did I.